Confinement-induced collective motion in suspensions of run-and-tumble particles: Model and methods

 All quantities in the manuscript are expressed in reduced simulation units, using $k_BT$, $\sigma_{22}$, and $m$ as units of energy, distance and mass, respectively.
 The simulations are performed using the open-source Molecular Dynamics package LAMMPS\cite{plimpton1995fast,LAMMPS}, in which we have implemented the run-and-tumble dynamics in equation \ref{e:run-and-tumble}.
 The equations of motion are integrated using the NVE integrator and the Langevin's thermostat with $dt = 0.001\tau$, where $\tau = \sqrt{\frac{m\sigma_{22}^2}{k_BT}}$ is the simulation time unit.
-Simulations are run for up to $30000\tau$.
+Most of the simulations are run for up to $30000\tau$, but some are run for longer to check the stability of some of the observed self-organized steady states.